whobutsb/dotfiles/notes/unix.md

     du -ch

-`-s` flag to display only grand total /disk spzce used for specific directories
+`-s` flag to display only grand total /disk spacee used for specific directories

     du -sh <directory>